 Batteries may only be charged by properly trained personnel in accordance with the instructions of the charger manufacturer and the following procedure.

 Explosive gases are released during battery charging.

 Charge batteries only in well ventilated areas.

-- > Park the truck safely. - Fully lower the forks and turn off the key switch - > Remove the accessory tray (1) if equipped. - If the truck is equipped with an optional load backrest, pull the tilt release handle (2) and tilt the load backrest towards the forks. - > Open the battery cover.
+- > Park the truck safely.

+- > Turn off the key switch.

+- > Remove the accessory tray if equipped.

+- Open the battery cover.